 The Royal Archives, therefore, holds some records which are a rich source of information for genealogists, whose ancestors may have worked in the Royal Household or been otherwise associated with the monarchy.

-As part of a long-term project to increase access to the information held in the Royal Archives, some of the records relating to Royal Household employees are being made available online for the first time on findmypast.co.uk in the Royal Archives Collection.
+As part of a long-term project to increase access to the information held in the Royal Archives, some of the records relating to Royal Household employees have been made available online for the first time on findmypast.co.uk

-Between them, the establishment records and the index sheets contain extensive, but not complete, lists of employees throughout the Royal Household from the late 17th century.
+Between them, the establishment lists, index sheets and payment and employment lists contain extensive, but not complete, lists of employees throughout the Royal Household from the 16th century.

 Find out more about each set of records by selecting an option from the left-hand menu.

 The Royal Household formerly consisted of three departments, each headed by one of the Great Officers of the Household: the Lord Chamberlain, the Lord Steward and the Master of the Horse.
 Broadly speaking, the Lord Chamberlain's Department dealt with the ceremonial and social life of the Court; the Lord Steward's Department with domestic and culinary matters and the Master of the Horse's Department was responsible for the royal stables and for arranging transport for the Sovereign and the Royal Household.

 Until 1924, the Great Officers were political appointees, changing with changes of government, and until the end of the 19th century most of their departmental records were deposited at the Public Record Office, now The National Archives.
 Since then, all their departmental records have been transferred to the Royal Archives, as have the records of the Privy Purse (which deals with the Sovereign's finances) and more recent departments such as the Private Secretary's Office or the Royal Collection.